AerialRobotics-IITK/iarc_detection_modules/feature_detection/BenchMark.md

 # iarc_detection_modules
 Detection Packages for IARC Mission 9
-Results of using SURF/SIFT as feature detectors
+Results of using SURF/SIFT/ORB as feature detectors
 Conclusions:-
-1)SURF is better since it takes less time and more good matches
+1)ORB give best results as it takes less time and gives more number of good matches at the same time.
-2)The best distance at which feature detection should be performed is at(x,y,z) =(5,1,1.8)(The text is actual at (5,0.7,1.8))
+2)The best match is at (5,0.8,1.8)(where the text is actually at (5,0.7,1.8)).
 3)After y=2m,the text box is not detected well.
 SURF
 |Index     |No of Good matches    |Descriptor size   |time_taken(s)        |(x,y z)m in world frame|